erdos/erdos.sample/README.md

 # erdos.sample

-A Clojure library for random sampling in a discrete distribution.
+A Clojure library for random sampling for a given a discrete distribution.
+The distribution can be a result of measurements (how many times an event happened?) or a merely mathematical model.

+The background idea is simple: intervals are created based on the probabilities.
+Then a tree data structure is used to check which interval contains a given random number.
+The key for the found interval is returned.

 ## Usage